1,000 pinwheels for child abuse awareness planted at Tulsa County Courthouse

-The Tulsa County District Attorney's Office employees planted 1,000 pinwheels at the Tulsa County Courthouse Thursday to bring awareness to child abuse.
+Tulsa County District Attorney’s Office employees planted 1,000 pinwheels at the Tulsa County Courthouse on Thursday to bring awareness to child abuse.

-Tulsa County District Attorney Stephen Kunzweiler said his office wanted to make a statement for their desire to end child abuse, and he hopes the pinwheels can bring the issue to the forefront of Tulsa County citizens' minds.
+District Attorney Steve Kunzweiler said his office wanted to make a statement of their desire to end child abuse, and he said he hopes the pinwheels can bring the issue to the forefront of Tulsa County residents’ minds.

-During the COVID-19 pandemic, child abuse and neglect cases in Oklahoma have declined, the Associated Press reported, and Kunzweiler said because of that, now is an important time to bring awareness to this problem.
+During the COVID-19 pandemic, child abuse and neglect cases reported in Oklahoma have declined, the Associated Press has reported.
+Kunzweiler said that because of that, now is an important time to bring awareness to this problem.

-"When the pandemic hit, our sources of reporting, teachers, counselors, coaches, bus drivers, the folks who on a day-to-day basis is drilled into their head to pay attention to these things, kind of got off the map because they couldn't get out," Kunzweiler said.
-"Of course children were stuck in these environments where we know from experience abuse has to be taking place."
+“When the pandemic hit, our sources of reporting — teachers, counselors, coaches, bus drivers, the folks who on a day-to-day basis it is drilled into their head to pay attention to these things — kind of got off the map because they couldn’t get out,” Kunzweiler said.
+“Of course children were stuck in these environments where we know from experience abuse has to be taking place.”

-Kunzweiler said the greatest fear is victims get trapped in these environments.
-They may not have the ability because violence is being committed on them or the capability because of their age to escape the environment.
+Kunzweiler said that because of their age and ability levels, these children may not be able to escape the abuse.

-He said this is why his office wanted to have the pinwheel planting event, to redraw the public's attention back to the issue of child abuse.
+He said this is why his office wanted to have the pinwheel planting event, to draw the public’s attention to the issue of child abuse.

 “Our second-best resource (after children) for reporting is our citizenry,” Kunzweiler said.
 “You’re not doing anything wrong by reporting it.
 Let the experts do the investigating.”